-The Board has determined that all Audit Committee members are independent under the Company's Categorical Standards of Director Independence and pursuant to the NYSE's corporate governance rules and applicable rules of the Securities and Exchange Commission (the "SEC").
-One Audit Committee member, Mr. Bartlett, serves as a member of more than three public company audit committees (including our Audit Committee), and the Board has determined that such simultaneous service does not impair the ability of Mr. Bartlett to effectively serve on our Audit Committee.
+The Board has determined that all Audit Committee members are independent under the Company's Categorical Standards of Director Independence and pursuant to the NYSE's corporate governance rules and applicable rules of the U.S. Securities and Exchange Commission (the "SEC").
+Mr. Bartlett serves as a member of our Audit Committee and three other public company audit committees, and the Board has determined that such simultaneous service does not impair the ability of Mr. Bartlett to effectively serve on our Audit Committee.
 The Board has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" within the meaning stipulated by the SEC.